Prime Rate

 Sign-up Bonus: $200 after $500 spend

 If you eat out regularly, this card pays for itself.
-Three percent on dining adds up fast—$300 a month in restaurants equals $108 back annually.
+Three percent cash back on dining adds up fast—$300 a month in restaurants equals $108 cash back annually.
+Capital One also offers the premium Capital One Savor card with 4% dining rewards for a $95 annual fee, worth considering if you spend over $600 monthly on dining and entertainment.

 The entertainment and streaming categories are nice bonuses for the Netflix and Spotify crowd.